laminsaidy/TradingAppPP5/README.md

 Bootstrap v5.3 – CSS framework for responsive and modern UI design.

+# Frameworks
+- Django: A high-level Python web framework used for building the Star Wars FanBlog web application.
+- Crispy Forms: A Django package used for rendering forms in a more efficient and customizable way.
+- Bootstrap v5.3: A popular CSS framework used for creating responsive and visually appealing user interfaces.
+- Cloudinary: A cloud-based media management platform used for storing and serving images in the Blog Collective project.(In process to include on the blog)

 #### Backend
 Django – High-level Python framework for backend development.